zywhy9/zywhy9.github.io/content/post/2023-travel/index.md

 </figure>

 After JSM, we went to Alberta and BC.
 We started from Edmonton, then Jasper, Banff, Alberta, and Vancouver at the end.
-I always saw my friend's photos in Jasper and Banff, but it's really amazing when you look at it by your own.
+I always saw my friend's photos in Jasper and Banff, but it's really amazing when you look at it by yourself.
 The wild animal is walking aside the road and sometimes you have to wait deers and goats crossing the road.
 For me, I work on statistical ecology but never had a field work.
 This trip is like a field work for me.

 ![Elk](elk.jpg "Elk")